web2solutions/arithmetic-calculator-api/README.md

 * Docker
 * serverless and serverless-offline

-## Start development environment using your current NodeJS installation:
+## Preparing the development environment using your current NodeJS installation

 You need to install the project first: